fionashenbayh/digital_dictatorship/tutorials/intro_to_web_wcraping.md

 nav_order: 1
 ---

-This tutorial is a basic introduction to retrieving text data from the web using two approaches: web scraping---retrieve static HTML content---and web driving---creating a bot to interact with and retrieve data from a website.
+This tutorial is a basic introduction to retrieving text data from the web using two approaches:

+1. web scraping: program a request to retrieve static content from a website
+2. web driving: create a bot to directly interact with (and download data from) a website

+## Web Scraping Modules

+The Python modules we will use to do a simple scrape are **Requests** and **Beautiful Soup**.

+Requests enables you to retrieve static HTML content from a website; Beautiful Soup is an HTML parser; meaning it converts HTML to readable text.

 ```python
 import requests, bs4, lxml, selenium
 ```

+Let's make a simple request.

 ```python
 response = requests.get('http://www.monitor.co.ug/News/National/Facebook-lawyer-Fred-Muwema/688334-3806268-mn7237/index.html')
 ```
+What does this look like?
+Pretty funky.
+Pretty hard to read.
+So let's make it legible using a parser.

 ```python
 soup = bs4.BeautifulSoup(response.text, "lxml")